kaefer3000/ldf-turingmachine/README.md

 ## tl; dr

 In [sample.out](sample.out) you find the output of the Turing Machine implementation programmed to check 6 for divisibility by 3.
+In the last iteration, the accepting state has been reached.

 ## Steps to try it yourself:
 * Obtain requirements